This guide is part of our complete Sun Valley, Idaho travel guide — everything you need to plan your trip, from locals who live here.

 Coffee & Morning Rituals

-Let’s be honest: there’s no truly exceptional coffee in the valley.
-That doesn’t mean there aren’t good places to start your day — it just means expectations should stay realistic.
+Ok let’s be fully honest on this one: there’s no truly exceptional specialty coffee in the valley.
+Definitely space for improvement.
+Yet, that doesn’t mean there aren’t good places to start your day — it just means expectations should stay realistic.
+What the valley does offer is a handful of spots with genuine character that make a slow morning worth having.

-Maude’s is as much a social space as it is a café.
-It’s a go-to spot for people with dogs, and if you’re looking to socialize your pup (and yourself), this is the place.
-The coffee is solid, the atmosphere is relaxed, and it’s very much part of daily life in town.
+Maude’s is as much a social space as it is a café, actually might even be more of a social spot than else.
+It’s the go-to spot for people with dogs, and if you want to ease into your morning with genuine people-watching and a relaxed atmosphere, this is the place.
+The coffee is solid for what the valley offers, the vibe is local and unhurried, and it’s genuinely part of daily life in town — not a tourist spot that happens to be in a small mountain valley.
+Go for the atmosphere as much as the espresso.

 Best for: dog owners, casual mornings, people-watching